 Out to Eat

-For a more laidback dining experience in Paia, Lahaina, or Wailuku, focus on attire that keeps you cool.
+For a more laidback dining experience in Paia, Wailuku, or another small town, focus on attire that keeps you cool.
 In fact, many local women prefer loose, waist-free sundresses to shorts or pants because dresses allow more air to circulate.
 As long as it’s easy, anything goes!

-Book Your Stay at The Old Wailuku Inn at Ulupono
+Book Your Vacation With The Old Wailuku Inn at Ulupono

 Now that you know what to wear on Maui, it’s time to start planning your trip!
-Our Inn has everything you need for a fabulous getaway, including comfortable accommodations and top-notch amenities.
+Our inn has everything you need for a fabulous getaway, including comfortable accommodations and top-notch amenities.
 Each room comes with bath and beach towels, Aveda personal care products, complimentary WiFi, a coffee maker, hairdryer, and an ironing board.
-We even provide a delicious homemade breakfast each morning.
-To make your reservations, check our availability or give us a call at (808) 244-5897.
-We look forward to having you!
+We even provide a delicious homemade breakfast each morning!